TOD-theses/paper-T-RACE/main.typ

 In all 19 cases, the manual evaluation shows that the attacker gain and victim loss property holds and that the relevant calls and logs in the normal scenario match those on the blockchain.
 However, we notice two shortcomings in our definition of the attacker gain and victim loss property.

-==== Definition shortcomings
+==== Definition shortcomings <sec:attacker-gain-victim-loss-shortcomings>

 Firstly, we assumed that the transaction value is independent of the transaction order, because it is part of the transaction itself.
 However, when a transaction is reverted, the value is not sent to the receiver.
-Therefore, the #emph[transfer] of the transaction value may depend on the transaction order.
+Therefore, the transfer of the transaction value may depend on the transaction order.
 If we considered the transaction value in the calculation, six of the 19 attacks would be a false positive.

 Secondly, in five cases we have a loss for the sender of $T_A$ (the attackers EOA), while we have only gains for the recipient of $T_A$ (considered the attackers bot in this case).
 Our definition considers the attacker gain fulfilled for the attackers bot and ignores the loss of the attackers EOA.
 If we considered them together, we may have different results in such cases.